kankush/Cab-data-Analysis/README.md

 # Cab-data-Analysis
-Predicting Number availing the cab on the next day - Time Series forecasting
+Predicting Number of people availing the cab on the next day - Time Series forecasting